Thiramala

-The film was screened in various territories of the Kerala state with a different climax, a highly unique way in those days.
+The film was screened in various territories of the Keralam state with a different climax.

 Plot

 The film was based on a short story Sholey, written by T. N. Gopinathan Nair, who also wrote the script and also acted in a major role in the film.

-Lakshmi, daughter of the village landlord Kurup and Venu, son of the ferryman Panikkar are childhood sweethearts.
-Their love blooms much against the wishes of father Kurup.
+Lakshmi, daughter of the village landlord Kurup, and Venu, son of the ferryman Panikkar are childhood sweethearts.
+Their love blooms much against the wishes of Kurup.
 Kurup was successful in getting Lakshmi to marry Vijayan.
 Venu leaves his village and finds a waiter's job in a city hotel.

-Vijayan leads an immoral life making Lakshmi's life hell.
-Vijayan and Lakshmi come to stay in the same hotel where Venu works.
+Vijayan leads an immoral life, making Lakshmi's life hell.
+Vijayan and Lakshmi come to stay in the hotel where Venu works.
 Venu had to remain a silent witness to the breakup of the marriage of Vijyan and Lakshmi.

-Vijayan falls into the charm of a hotel dancer Swapna Latha.
+Vijayan falls under the charm of a hotel dancer Swapna Latha.
 He eventually loses all his wealth.
 A repentant Vijayan leaves the city in search of Lakshmi.
 Venu, who had also returned to the village, meets Lakshmi in a trying circumstance.
 Waiting to be taken across the swollen river during a raging storm, Lakshmi is helped by Venu.
-Just when he sees Lakshmi safely to the other shore, Venu is thrown into the river and is drowned.
+Just when he sees Lakshmi safely to the other shore, Venu is thrown into the river and drowns.

-The film was screened in various territories of the Kerala state with a different climax, a highly unique way in those days.
+The film was screened in various territories of the Kerala state with a different climax.
 In the Malabar region, the film had a happy ending with Lakshmi saved from the storm by Venu, who entrusts her to Vijayan.
-In the Southern region of the state, the film ends with a frame showing the dead body of Venu, which is washed ashore.
+In the Southern region of the state, the film ends with a frame showing the dead body of Venu washing ashore.